 Question 1: Consider the following issues.
 What are the three most important issues facing the US today?
-[2006 survey included Iraq war, Fuel/oil prices, Illegal immigrants, and Quality of government leaders and did not include Unemployment, Foreign policy, Welfare, and Stock Market.
-Note the graphic does not include issues with less than five percent support.]
+[Note the graph does not include issues with less than five percent support.]

 Question 2: Consider the following environmental problems.
 Which is the most important problem facing the US today?
 [Asked to select the top two, in order]